intrvertmichael/micro_reddit/README.md

 ![Old Reddit Logo](https://variety.com/wp-content/uploads/2014/10/reddit-logo.jpg?w=946)

 # MicroReddit
 Micro reddit is a remake of the old and beloved version of reddit when it first started.
-A simple style and ranking of links found on the internet.
+A simple styled ranking of links found on the internet.

 ## Features